cambridge-cares/TheWorldAvatar/Agents/HeatEmissionAgent/README.md

 The meanings of the symbols in the equation above are as follows:

   - $Q$ : Heat emissions rate in megawatts
-  - $ V $ : Production rate.
+  - $V$ : Production rate.
 This quantity has units of kilograms per second for chemicals and food manufacturing factories.
 The units are square meters of wafer per second for semiconductor plants and US dollars per second for pharmaceuticals.
   - $S$ : Specific energy consumption in units of megajoules per unit of product.
 The precise unit depends on the units of $V$.
   - $\eta$ : Thermal efficiency.
 This is a dimensionless parameter whose value ranges between 0 and 1.